 So it used to be before the Industrial Revolution.
 We lived in an agrarian society.
 We came off the fields, and we came into the marketplace to trade our goods.
 To gossip, to have relationships with people.
 It used to be that as humans, we were able to have relationships in a very limited way around the marketplace within a village and our neighbours and our family.
 When the Industrial Revolution came along, all of that ended.
 All these people started to go into the means of production, the factories.
 This is how schools were invented.

 Because, you know, schools were designed to produce human beings at a certain intellect to be able to go and sit or stand in a place for eight or nine hours a day without a break, doing the same thing over and over again.
-Yeah, so the the whole industrial economy model is sputtering, to an end.
+Yeah, so the whole industrial economy model is sputtering, to an end.
 Because as we’ve introduced the connections into this, the whole facet of relationships now comes back into play.
-And this is why social media is so alluring for the human psyche is because it gives us an opportunity to connect.
-And as a result of that, and because of the evolutionary imperative, you have to start to think that the business that you’re going to have is going to be projected onto the internet, in such a way as to accord with the realities of how you would hope to have relationships with the people who are interested in you.
-So because the industrial era is ending, we’re now in the realm of connections.
+This is why social media is so alluring for the human psyche because it gives us an opportunity to connect.

 As a result of that, and because of the evolutionary imperative, you have to start to think that the business that you’re going to have is going to be projected onto the internet, in such a way as to accord with the realities of how you would hope to have relationships with the people who are interested in you.
 So because the industrial era is ending, we’re now in the realm of connection economy.